-Comments on the blog and in the media have not necessarily praised Cloudflare for making such a move.
-In fact, it has thrust the conversation of lawless big tech into public discussion even more so than before, with many blaming social media and violent video games for the rise in mass shootings and many more unconvinced that shutting 8chan down will solve the problem.
+Comments on the blog, and in the media, have not necessarily praised Cloudflare for making such a move though.
+In fact, it has thrust the conversation of lawless big tech into public discussion even more so, with many blaming social media and violent video games for the rise in mass shootings, leaving them unconvinced that shutting 8chan down will solve the problem.

 However, many disagree with Trump placing the blame on a popular pastime.

-Then, when you look at the data for video game revenue globally, you can see that South Korea and China have higher revenue than the USA, while the USA has a far higher rate of violent gun deaths than any other wealthy country, according to data published by Vox.
+Then, when you look at the data for video game revenue globally, you can see that South Korea and China have higher revenue than the USA, despite the USA having a far higher rate of violent gun deaths than any other wealthy country, according to data published by Vox.

 Section 230 of the Communications Decency Act Downfalls

 But wait, that’s not all there is to blame!
 Next up is Section 230 of The Communications Decency Act.
 In Tuesday’s edition Of The New York Times, the front page of the business section reads, “Why Hate Speech on the Internet Is a Never-Ending Problem” followed by a clipping from Section 230 reading, “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by any other information content provider” then the statement, “Because the law shields it.”